Lake Forest College: Athletics

 Lake Forest College has been a member of the Midwest Conference since 1974.
 It was a member of the College Conference of Illinois and Wisconsin from 1946 to 1963, and of the Illinois Intercollegiate Athletic Conference from 1919 to 1937.
-Lake Forest College was present at the 1895 meeting that formed the now Division I Big Ten Conference, but did not join the conference.
+Lake Forest College attended the original 1895 meeting that led to the formation of the now-Division I Big Ten Conference, but never actually participated in athletics or any other activities in that conference.